Qabel/qabel.github.io/Components-Drop.md

 From the outside the protocol is not distinguishable from normal HTTP traffic (browsing, download, webservices).
 A deep packet inspection would show the usage of the protocol itself and identify a drop server, but actual content analysis is not possible.

-### Encryption
-The messages and direct meta data are encrypted.

-The content of the communication should not reach the outside.
-Messages that are exchanged between clients are completely encrypted.
-Corresponding meta data like lists of recipients, encryption methods and parameter are opaque in the encrypted block.
-The server cannot make assumptions over the structure or even the content.
-A possible authentication of the sender is happening inside of the encrypted message.

-The details of the encryption lie within the clients.
-Here we assume a public key procedure, whose negotiation process is happening outside of the drop protocol.
-Hence the actual content of the messages is pure cypher text.
-The protocol cannot enforce this, in principle any message can be exchanged.
-This is the task of a higher protocol level.

-### Collected data
-The only meta data used by the server is the incoming time of a message and the used channel.
-This key is used for polling for new messages (as new-messages-since-date).

-It is to bear in mind that additional meta data accumulates during the communication: Length of the messages, sender or the last proxy/exit of a cascade.

 ### Messages are asynchronous